bely-lab/CNN-image-classification/README.md

-# 🐾 CNN Image Classification – Animals-10 Dataset
+# CNN Image Classification – Animals-10 Dataset

 This project implements and optimizes a Deep Convolutional Neural Network (CNN) for multi-class image classification using the Animals-10 dataset.

-The goal was not only to build a working CNN, but to systematically improve performance through architectural and training enhancements.

 ---